Upcoming Sessions

 - Value creation in financial markets

-- Managing for growth and coping with disruption: managing alliances, acquisitions and creation of ecosystems
+- Managing for growth and coping with disruption: to buy, ally or grow organically?

 - Securitisation and the rise of platforms